Nationwide recall of peaches, plums and nectarines linked to deadly listeria outbreak

 Kingsburg, California-based HMC Farms is recalling peaches, plums and nectarines sold between May 1 and November 15 of this year as well as as during the same period in 2022, the company said in a notice posted Friday by the Food and Drug Administration.
 The FDA found listeria in testing a sample of HMC Farms peaches in late October, the CDC said.

-Sold around the U.S. by retailers including Walmart and Sam's Clubs, the recalled fruit may be contaminated with listeria monocytogenes, an organism that can cause serious and at times fatal infections.
+Sold around the U.S. by retailers including Walmart and Sam's Club, the recalled fruit may be contaminated with listeria monocytogenes, an organism that can cause serious and at times fatal infections.

 Listeria infections can cause serious, and sometimes fatal, illness in young children, frail or elderly people, as well as others with weakened immune systems, according to the CDC.
 Healthy people may experience symptoms including high fever, severe headache and stomach pain.
 The organism can also cause miscarriages and stillbirths.